Last week, a friend of mine told me about this 31-year-old lady who, after just six months of marriage, walked out of it.

 Other sympathetic ones told her that because the man was already abusing her emotionally, he would eventually have turned out to be physically violent.

 What are your thoughts about this woman’s situation?
-If she were your sister, what would you tell her, or advise her?
-You can share your thoughts in the comments section down below.
-If you’ve ever walked out of a marriage and you have a few lessons that you’d like to share with fellow women, you can email me on email@example.com
+If you’ve ever walked out of a marriage and you would like to share your story, email me on firstname.lastname@example.org

 Mummy Tales is a platform dedicated to empowering its readers on different aspects of womanhood and motherhood.
 Read more motherhood experiences of Kenyan moms here.
 Connect with Mummy Tales on: FACEBOOK l YOU TUBE l INSTAGRAM l TWITTER